 Frontiers Award of the MPI for Chemical Energy Conversion

-Since 1995 the MPI for Chemical Energy Conversion presents the "Frontiers Award" to an internationally outstanding and renowned scientist.
+Since 1995, the MPI for Chemical Energy Conversion presents the "Frontiers Award" to an internationally outstanding and renowned scientist.
 The prize used to be awarded for excellent research work in the field of "Bioinorganic Chemistry".
-After the institute was renamed in 2012 as the MPI for Chemical Energy Conversion, the prize was awarded in 2013 for the first time in the field of "Chemical Energy Conversion".
+After the institute was renamed in 2012, the prize was and is still given for achievements in the research area of "Chemical Energy Conversion".

 Frontiers Award 2019

-In 2019 Prof. Dr. Prof. Dr. James Mayer, Charlotte Fitch Roberts Professor of Chemistry at Yale University in New Haven, Connecticut, USA.
+The Frontiers Award 2019 went to Prof. Dr. James Mayer, Charlotte Fitch Roberts Professor of Chemistry at Yale University in New Haven, Connecticut, USA.
 The lecture series and award ceremony took place in January.

 Awardee: Prof. Dr. James Mayer

 Prof. Dr. James Mayer completed his studies at Harvard University in 1978 before earning his PhD at the California Institute of Technology in 1982.
 After teaching chemistry at the University of Washington for many years, he moved to Yale University in 2014.

 Mayer is a scientist whose interests include inorganic, material, bioinorganic, organometallic and physical organic chemistry.
 His main focus is on redox reactions, which include both bond formation and bond cleavage.
 Mayer is intensively engaged in coupled transfers of protons and electrons.

 He has received many awards in his career, most recently he was awarded the ACS Award 2018 in Inorganic Chemistry.
 Prof. Mayer has contributed hundreds of research articles, book chapters and reviews to anthologies and journals and has lectured at universities and research institutions in the United States, Europe and Asia.